To help yourself and others overcome pain and suffering, you must first admit you need support and knowledge about what is happening.

 You can, and will be able to express how you feel without shame or guilt, having comfort in the world around you and confidence in yourself to be who your are.

-Having the space and time to go into the feelings that you may avoid or be too scared to face, gaining confidence let go of trauma.
+Having the space and time to go into the feelings that you may avoid or be too scared to face, gaining confidence let go of trauma (a deeply distressing or disturbing experience).

 Emotional pain comes in many forms such as abuse (Physical or Verbal abuse, Sexual abuse, Domestic violence,) from childhood that you may have witnessed or been subjected too.
 It can also be from constant thoughts that make you feel worthless and not good enough.